ymerejsasnak/JKwebsite/README.md

 ###to do
-* slimer - make sure this is working correctly
+* slimer - think it works right now
 * main - mostly fine for now
 * apps - work on portfolio and add stuff asap!
 * music - put better tracks on bandcamp and add them to page (and maybe embed songs in page instead of link)